-Colleague with Stargardt prompts support from global companyPosted: Monday 25 April 2022 at 14:17
+Colleague with Stargardt prompts support from global companyPosted: Monday 25 April 2022

 A world-leading producer of high-quality garden seeds has pledged its support to the Macular Society in recognition of its former facilities manager who has a rare form of macular disease.

 Every year the global company PanAmerican Seed donates a percentage of its sales of its trademark disease-resistant Beacon Impatiens, to less-widely known charitable organisations.

 This year the company has selected two organisations supporting people with sight loss, in support of Mark Chalmers who retired from the company earlier this year and was diagnosed with Stargardt in his 40s.

 Mark said: “It is such an honour that my former colleagues have chosen these organisations.
 To know that they respected me enough to do this means a lot to me.”

 Mark, who said his vision has a big impact on his life and work, is now working part-time at a US-based low vision rehabilitation clinic, Spectrios Institute for Low Vision, which will also benefit from a donation from PanAmerican Seed.
 Spectrios relies on donations to provide support for low-income individuals, free vision clinics for school-aged children, summer camp programs, and other activities.